bitbik/Python_Excise/readme.txt

-These code are excises in book wahtever I don't remember. just python.
+These code are excises in book whatever I don't remember. just python.